adaptivestone/framework-documentation/docs/09-testsing.md

 import { v2 } from "@google-cloud/translate";
 const translate = new v2.Translate();

-// no errors hanling because it example.
-You should hanlde error on production mode
+// no error handling because it's an example.
+You should handle errors in production mode
 // no model passing
 const translateHelper = async (text, language) => {
   const alreadyTranslatedData = await TranslatedModel.find({ text, language });